Methodist Church of Great Britain: Alcohol

 In 1744, the directions the Wesleys gave to the Methodist societies required them "to taste no spirituous liquor ... unless prescribed by a physician."
-Methodists, in particular the Primitives, later took a leading role in the British temperance movement of the 19th and early 20th centuries, and Methodism remains closely associated with temperance in many people's minds.
+Methodists, in particular the Primitives, later took a leading role in the British temperance movement of the 19th and early 20th centuries, and Methodism remains closely associated in many people's minds with temperance.
 Methodists saw social issues such as poverty and violence in the home as exacerbated by drunkenness and alcoholism, and sought to persuade people to abstain totally from alcoholic beverages.
 Temperance appealed strongly to the Methodist doctrines of sanctification and perfection.
 At one time, ministers had to take a pledge not to drink, and encouraged their congregations to do the same.
 To this day, alcohol remains banned in most Methodist premises.
 (Note: Since 1977, this restriction no longer applies to domestic occasions in private homes on Methodist property, meaning that a minister may have a drink at home in the manse.
 In 2004, an exception to the rule about not supplying alcohol on Methodist premises was created with regard to events taking place on premises used as a conference centre; Methodist Central Hall applied for, and was granted, an alcohol licence.)
 The choice to consume alcohol outside of church is now a personal decision for any member: the 1974 conference recognised the "sincerity and integrity of those who take differing views on whether they should drink or abstain".
 The conference of 2000 later recommended that all Methodists should "consider seriously the claims of total abstinence", and "make a personal commitment either to total abstinence or to responsible drinking".

 The Methodist Church uses non-alcoholic wine (grape juice) in the sacrament of Holy Communion.
-In 1869, a Methodist dentist named Thomas Welch developed a method of pasteurising grape juice in order to produce an unfermented communion wine for his church.
+In 1869, Thomas Bramwell Welch, a Methodist minister and dentist, developed a method of pasteurising grape juice in order to produce an unfermented communion wine for his church.
 He later founded Welch's grape juice company.
 By the 1880s this non-alcoholic wine had become commonplace in Methodist churches worldwide.